CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Could you describe the order process?
 Did everything go smoothly?

 I ordered everything on November 6th from yoeleoeurope.com.
-I immediately received an email confirmation with details that my order will be sent in two batches – wheels first and then the frameset.
+I immediately received an email confirmation with details that my order would be sent in two batches – wheels first and then the frameset.
 I received the wheels on the 25th of January and the frameset 18th of February.
 So, the whole process took around 3.5 months.
 It wasn’t too bad, especially with pandemic situations around the globe.
 Some of my friends needed to wait almost 6 months for their bikes.

 No shipping costs and no customs fees, and of course, all items were sent directly from China because these were already included in the price.